expertanalytics/bot-api/README.md

 python yaml_to_db.py /path/to/schedules.yaml
 ```
 It translates a `.yaml` schedule and adds the schedule to the database.
-See `res/` for an example `.yaml` file  (or just add events using the slack bot after it's set up).
+See `res/` for an example `.yaml` file.
+If you want to start with a blank calendar, just add events using the slack bot after it's set up.

 ### Aditional information
-- `Procfile` contains run instructions for a Gunicorn/Uvicorn server
-(currently hosted on Heroku).
+- `Procfile` contains run instructions for a Gunicorn/Uvicorn server (currently hosted on Heroku).
 - `runtime.txt` specifies the Python version for Heroku.

 After the uvicorn server has been started, visit the [automated documentation](http://localhost:8000/docs).
 It also let's you test out the api endpoints.

 ## Testing
-From repo root dir
+From the repository's root directory
 ```bash
 pytest
 ```